couchbaselabs/mini-hacks/kitchen-sync/xamarin/project/README.md

 ### Tutorial

 The tutorial will create the shared logic, as well as the iOS and Android specific portions.
 Each step has a corresponding comment in the workshop_start project (For per-platform items they are labeled as [step-number]A (for Android) and [step-number]B (for iOS).
+To begin, git clone the repository and load the 'KitchenSync.sln' file found from 'mini_hack_projects ▸ mini-hacks ▸ kitchen-sync ▸ xamarin ▸ project ▸ src ▸ workshop_start' path.

+From within Xamarin Studio:

 - (1) We need to get a reference to our database object.
 To do that, add this in the `TaskManager` constructor:
 ```c#